-- ICBA strongly supports equal access to credit through the fair lending laws -- Equal Credit Opportunity Act (ECOA) and the Fair Housing Act (FHA) -- and condemns discrimination based on race, ethnicity, national origin, gender, religion or other listed classification.
+- ICBA strongly supports equal access to credit through the fair lending laws – Equal Credit Opportunity Act (ECOA) and the Fair Housing Act (FHA) – and condemns discrimination based on race, ethnicity, national origin, gender, religion, or other listed classification.

 - ICBA supports the use of consistent and transparent standards when regulators evaluate a community bank’s fair lending practices.
+Community banks should receive proper notice of any changes to methodologies, standards, or analysis used to assess fair lending compliance.

 - ICBA supports transparency regarding the legal theories and methodologies used when enforcing fair lending laws while preserving the confidentiality of specific community bank information.
 Analytical methods used to evaluate fair lending law compliance must be disclosed.